 look: 4 | smell: 4 | taste: 4.5 | feel: 4.5 | overall: 4.5

-Always looking for a new take on a favorite style, this Alt wasn't quite what I expected.
-Lighter in color (looked just like the Oktoberfest others at my table were having, though the head was a bit more tan) and the same malty freshness in the nose and in the taste.
+2008: Always looking for a new take on a favorite style, this Alt wasn't quite what I expected, but I liked it.
+A tiny bit lighter in color than your typical German Alt (slightly opaque amber--looked just like the Oktoberfest others at my table were having, though the head was a bit more tan) and the same malty freshness in the nose and in the taste.
 Some hops in the aftertaste--a somewhat pronounced bitterness that really rounded the flavor nicely.
 Excellent and very drinkable.
-A bit darker and they would have had a winner.
+Almost like being in Dusseldorf.
+I hope they bottle it!

 Serving type: on-tap